Mather classes of Schubert varieties via small resolutions: Introduction

-Sankaran and Vanchinathan \cite{SV} constructed IH-small resolutions of Bott-Samelson type for Grassmannian Schubert varieties in types D and C. Our goal of this paper is to express the coefficients of the Schubert expansion for the Chern-Mather class of Schubert varieties in even orthogonal Grassmannians $OG(n,\mathbb{C}^{2n})$ of Lie type D, as in the category of simply laced types, in terms of an integral involving Pfaffians and Sankaran and Vanchinathan's IH-small resolution.
-When it comes to types B and C, the expression we found from IH-small resolutions for Schubert varieties is for the {\it Kazhdan-Lusztig class} investigated by Aluffi, Mihalcea, Schuermann and Su \cite{AMSS, AMSS20} as well as Mihalcea and Singh \cite{MS}.
-Essentially, it turns out that Jones' outcomes for the Chern-Mather class coincides with the {Kazhdan-Lusztig class} \cite[Page 15]{MS}.
-Since the Kazhdan-Lusztig class is defined regardless of the irreducibility of characteristic cycles, we further examine the Kazhdan-Lusztig classes of a Schubert variety in Lagrangian Grassmannians $LG(n,\mathbb{C}^{2n})$ of type C, and in the odd orthogonal Grassmannians $OG(n,\mathbb{C}^{2n+1})$ of type B, aiming to complete the direction of Zelevinsky's IH-small resolutions by Jones for classical Lie types.
+Sankaran and Vanchinathan \cite{SV} constructed IH-small resolutions of Bott-Samelson type for Grassmannian Schubert varieties in types D and C. Our goal of this paper is to express the coefficients of the Schubert expansion for the Chern-Mather classes of Schubert varieties in even orthogonal Grassmannians $OG(n,\mathbb{C}^{2n})$ of Lie type D, as in the category of simply laced types, in terms of integrals involving Pfaffians along Sankaran and Vanchinathan's IH-small resolutions.
+When it comes to types B and C, the expressions we found from IH-small resolutions for Schubert varieties are for the {\it Kazhdan-Lusztig classes} investigated by Aluffi, Mihalcea, Schuermann and Su \cite{AMSS, AMSS20} as well as Mihalcea and Singh \cite{MS}.
+Essentially, they turn out that Jones' outcomes for the Chern-Mather classes coincide with the {Kazhdan-Lusztig classes} \cite[Page 15]{MS}.
+Since the Kazhdan-Lusztig class is defined regardless of the irreducibility of characteristic cycles, we further examine the Kazhdan-Lusztig classes of Schubert varieties in Lagrangian Grassmannians $LG(n,\mathbb{C}^{2n})$ of type C, and in the odd orthogonal Grassmannians $OG(n,\mathbb{C}^{2n+1})$ of type B, aiming to complete the direction of Zelevinsky's IH-small resolutions by Jones for classical Lie types.

-Our main result describes the Chern-Mather class of Sankaran and Vanchinathan's IH-small resolutions for Schubert varieties in the even orthogonal Grassmannian (type D), Lagrangian Grassmannian (type C), and the odd orthogonal Grassmannian (type B), explicitly by the universal subbundles as follows.
+Our main result describes the Chern-Mather classes of Sankaran and Vanchinathan's IH-small resolutions for Schubert varieties in the even orthogonal Grassmannians (type D), Lagrangian Grassmannians (type C), and the odd orthogonal Grassmannians (type B).
+Since the Chern-Mather class of a non-singular variety is the same as the total Chern class of its tangent bundle, we present the total Chern classes of them explicitly, using the universal subbundles as follows.